Public Lands Management Planning

 Environmental Impact Statements

 BLM uses environmental impact statements (EISs) to analyze the impacts of larger proposed projects on specific landscapes or across an entire management area where project implementation may significantly affect the environment.
-EISs are larger in scope and scale and may address landscape management prescriptions, such as juniper maintenance or invasive species treatments, or potential impacts from a specific project, such as a mine, on numerous other public values and resources.
+EISs are larger in scope and scale and may address large-scale management prescriptions, such as juniper maintenance or invasive species treatments, or potential impacts from a specific project, such as a mine, on other public values and resources.